BLADEHEDA/url-shortener-project/README.md

-click on this link to preview the live site url-shorteners-app.netlify.app
+click on this link to preview the live site  https://url-shorteners-app.netlify.app/